AdityaShinde716/Notes/README.md

-# notes-
-Can save important notes
+Built a simple Notes web app that can save important notes using HTML, CSS, JavaScript.